MCPVerse: An Expansive, Real-World Benchmark for Agentic Tool Use: MCPVerse Design

-The collected MCP collection defines a large and diverse action space, enabling a wide variety of task types to be executed.
-Based on this action space, we construct a benchmark comprising $250$ tasks, which are categorized into three levels of complexity based on their required tool orchestration pattern.
-Figure \ref{fig:question_dist} illustrates the distribution of these tasks by both complexity and time-sensitivity. \begin{itemize} \item L1: These tasks can be completed by a single tool within $1$ or $2$ steps. \item L2: These tasks necessitate a solution pathway of at least $5$ steps and may involve the use of a single tool or multiple tools. \item L3: These tasks are relatively complex and may require the collaboration of different tools or the in-depth application of a specific tool, and usually take a minimum of more than 5 steps to solve. \end{itemize}
+The MCP servers form a large and diverse action space, enabling the execution of a wide variety of task types.
+Based on this action space, we curate a benchmark consisting of $250$ tasks, categorized into two main types: \textbf{Information Retrieval} and \textbf{System Operation}, and further classified by their complexity, which is divided into three levels: \textbf{L1}, \textbf{L2}, and \textbf{L3}.

+\textbf{Task Complexity Levels:} \textbf{L1} tasks are solvable by a single tool within $1$ or $2$ steps. \textbf{L2} tasks require about $5$ steps and may involve a single tool or multiple tools working together. \textbf{L3} tasks are relatively complex and demand multi-tool collaboration or in-depth application of a specific tool, typically requiring more than $5$ steps to complete.